How to find grants for college

 Federal grants for college

 Federal grants are provided by the U.S. Department of Education and require you to maintain certain eligibility criteria.
 If you change your enrollment status, such as withdrawing from courses or reducing your course load, you may lose your grant eligibility.
-In some cases, such as receiving additional outside funding that impacts your financial need, you may even need to repay the grant.
+In some cases, such as receiving additional outside financial assistance that impacts your financial need, you may even need to repay the grant.

 Grant